 It’s important to move washing bedding to the top of the list, but how often should your sheets hit the spin cycle?
 In an ideal world, you should wash your linens once a week, but sometimes life gets busy.
 Every other week isn’t the worst thing in the world, but remember that once a month just won’t cut it.
 This, of course, includes pillowcases, but did you know that you know that you should also wash your actual pillows two or three times a year?
 Yep, you could be laying your head down on a cushion that’s guilty of housing mold and bacteria.

 How to Wash Your Bedding:

-Sheets: Wash your sheets separately from clothes or other linens to avoid fuzziness.
+Sheets: Wash your sheets separately from your clothes or other linens.

-Duvets: High quality down comforters should be taken to a trusted commercial laundry with proven experience laundering down comforters and bed pillows.
+Duvets: High-quality down comforters should be taken to a trusted commercial laundry with experience handling down comforters and bed pillows.
 Once dry, hang it and allow it to air for a day before putting it back on your bed.
-This ensures all filling is dry and won’t mold.
-Duvets should be pulled off the mattress and shaken out daily.
+This ensures all of the filling is dry and won’t mold on the bed.
+Duvets should be pulled off of the mattress and given a daily shake.